-Bible’s take on entrepreneurship and Investing: the parable of the talents
+Bible’s Secret about Money.
+The parable of the talents

 The Parable summary

 Before leaving for a long trip, a master puts his servants in charge of his assets according to each man’s abilities.
-His assets are given in the form of “talents” (an ancient currency): 5 talents to the first servant, 2 to the second servant, and 1 to the third servant.
+His assets are given as “talents” (an ancient currency): 5 talents to the first servant, 2 to the second servant, and 1 to the third servant.

 Upon his return, the master assesses the stewardship of his servants.
 He evaluates them according to how faithful they handled his stewardship, making or not wise investments out of it.
 The master clearly seeks a positive attitude from the servants’ oversight and is ready to reward them accordingly.

-The first and the second servants who put the talents to work were able to double the assets’ value; as such, the masters judges these two servants as “faithful” and gives them positive praise and reward.
+The first and the second servants who put their talents to work doubled the assets’ value; as such, the masters judged these two servants as “faithful” and gave them positive praise and reward.

 The third servant, however, has merely buried the talents received in the ground out of fear.
 To such a wicked and lazy servant who did not take any action or risk, harsh words and punishment are given because he did not consider depositing the money with the bankers and collecting the interest for his master.
 The master takes the talents away from him and gives them to the first servant: “to everyone who has will more be given, and he will have an abundance”.

-What I find particularly intriguing, is the fact that this 2000 years’ old parable referred upon financial principles that are still valid today:
+What I find particularly intriguing is the fact that this 2000-year-old parable referred to financial principles that are still valid today:

-- The master shares his assets among all his servants
+- The master shares his assets with all his servants

 –> He designs a mixed portfolio; he diversifies the risk, knowing that not all his servants have the same abilities.
 He does not simply concentrate all his assets among the most skilled servant (he avoids a concentration of risk).